 Not on the same day mind you, but it would have been great to go back for a 2nd day of touring rooms such as the nurseries or kitchens, or …. the things they usually don’t include on tours but would be fun to see; behind the scenes so-to-speak.
 When children were born to royalty, they were most often swept away and raised by governesses (chosen by those who decided they knew best) in a separate wing, and those wings would have been interesting to see.
 Marie broke with tradition and chose someone close to her to be the governess to her children.
 She also broke with the tradition of giving birth in public when at the birth of her first child (after 7 years of marriage) a doctor panicked when 200 people pushed in to the room and Marie nearly bled to death.

 If built today, the Palace of Versailles would cost approximately $2,000,000,000.
 It is so far beyond priceless it is unimaginable and while much of the furnishings were auctioned off or destroyed at the time of the French Revolution, many pieces have been returned and the palace is the ultimate museum of a lost era.

 Today, the palace is still used for formal affairs for the French government and heads of state.
-Sadly, the opera house was not open on the day of our tour, but it underwent a major 2-year renovation (2007 – 2009) and today hosts many French and international productions.
+Sadly, the opera house was not open on the day of our tour.
+It underwent a major 2-year renovation (2007 – 2009) and today hosts many French and international productions.
 Covering nearly 2,000 acres the gardens are beautiful even in the dead of winter.
 It doesn’t take much to imagine how stunning they must be in the height of summer with everything in bloom.

 And so without further ado, I give you a small glimpse into… The Palace of Versailles!

-As a UNESCO World Heritage Site for 30 years, the Palace of Versailles is truly a magnificent place to visit and it’s one of those, “You have to see it to believe it!” experiences.
+Versailles has been a UNESCO World Heritage Site for 30 years.
+The palace is truly a magnificent place to visit and it’s one of those, “You have to see it to believe it!” experiences.